-How to Make a Simple Snowball Ornament Kids Craft
+How to Make a Snowball Ornament Kids Craft

 This easy snowball craft is fun for toddlers as well as older kids.
-Projects that can be adapted for a variety of ages allow everyone to have fun creating together.
-Hang your snowballs on the Christmas tree or decorate a banner or poster for the classroom.
+Decorate the Christmas tree with these foam snowballs, or place them on a banner or poster in the classroom.

 This post contains affiliate links.
 Privacy and Disclosure

-Winter for some people (like us!) means cold temperatures and lots of snow.
-While it's hard to shovel, and requires us to dress in layers of warm clothing, snow also means sledding, snowmen, snow fort and snowballs!
+Winter for some people (like us!) often brings lots and lots of snow.
+While it's hard to shovel, and requires us to dress in layers of warm clothing, snow also means sledding, snowmen, and snowballs!

 Try snowball painting with cotton balls from All Done Monkey.